October 29, November 5, 12, 19

 Mr. Dickinson spent fifteen summers as an interpreter and ranger with the National Park Service and completed three historical landscape studies of Richmond area battlefields for NPS.
 For nine summers, Mr. Dickinson was employed by the Museum of the Confederacy, cataloging its extensive map collection and numerous manuscript collections.
 He has also served as a consultant for preservation organizations and environmental engineering firms on Civil War engineering and fortifications.

-Mr. Dickinson has invested a lot of time over the years studying and researching this historic period.
+The life and times of George Washington has always been an area of personal interest to Mr. Dickinson, and he has invested a lot of time over the years studying and researching this historic period.

 In 2002, Mr. Dickinson received the Carl J. Koenig Award for Faculty Excellence and currently holds the Thomas R. Towers History Chair.